jinwen0826/homepage-academic/content/home/experience.md

     description: |-2
         Responsibilities include:

-        * Financial Modelling: Developed DCF Modelling and comparable multiple valuation to retail companies and technical companies and wrote a valuation report about these companies according to their background, promising technologies, future growth.
+        * Financial Modelling:Developed DCF Modelling and comparable multiple valuation to retail companies and technical companies and wrote a valuation             report about these companies according to their background, promising technologies, future growth.
-        * Quantitative skills: Wrote SQL queries to collect and visualize financial data, then used supervised learning model to find the data features of buying/selling signals; Collaborated with quants to dig features that can be added to predict futures price; Wrote validated features by python to optimize buying/selling orders.
+        * Quantitative skills:Wrote SQL queries to collect and visualize financial data, then used supervised learning model to find the data features of             buying/selling signals; Collaborated with quants to dig features that can be added to predict futures price; Wrote validated features by python             to optimize buying/selling orders.
-        * Communication and problem-solving skills: Discussed with team members weekly to find solutions according to some data indicators changing and urgent problems; Accomplished delegated urgent assignments at a fast pace.
+        * Communication and problem-solving skills:Discussed with team members weekly to find solutions according to some data indicators changing and               urgent problems; Accomplished delegated urgent assignments at a fast pace.